koraykoca/GUI-GIS/README.md

     - https://github.com/qgis/QGIS/blob/master/INSTALL.md
     - https://www.youtube.com/watch?v=Nn3zt6IwphY&list=PLhZmjLdJAZWwTZIWKo5cZfKHW-606qw7p

-- Clone this repo and open the project file(.pro) in Qt Creator.
+- Clone this repo and open the qmake project (.pro) file in Qt Creator.
+The qmake tool is supplied with Qt.
+It is used to build Qt itself as well as the tools and examples that accompany it.
 Update path variable values accordingly in cockpit.pro and map.cpp files.
     - The path variables in cockpit.pro file are:
         - QGIS_DIR
         - BUILD_DIR